hasundue/brawler/README.md

 # brawler
-CLI tool to deploy Deno scripts to Cloudflare Workers with Wrangler
+Brawler is a command-line tool and a library to develop and deploy Cloudflare Workers with Deno and Wrangler.